As an Amazon Associate I earn from qualifying purchases.

 Luckily, shoes aren’t nearly as difficult.
 Simply put a slip-on shoe in one corner of a room, feel for the shoe opening with your foot, and then slide your foot into the shoe.
 Most people who cannot afford (energy-wise) to wear laces simply opt for shoes that don’t have laces.
 Even if they get laced shoes, they get slip-ons that have decorative laces like boat shoes.

-The best shoes for obese people are Skechers Harper – Forde Loafers because they are available with a wide enough opening and have a lip at the back through which one can run a long thread to pull so the back of the shoes doesn’t remain under the ankle.
+The best shoes for obese people (at least in my opinion) are Skechers Harper – Forde Loafers because they are available with a wide enough opening and have a lip at the back through which one can run a long thread to pull so the back of the shoes doesn’t remain under the ankle.
 As long as the shoe is wide enough, any person no matter how obese should be able to wear it.

 If you don’t like this shoe, check out our full article on the best shoes for morbidly obese people.